 Changing buyer preferences promises to open exciting new wood industry market opportunities, but managers will need to take a fresh view of how they are conducting business and operations.

 New materials and new manufacturing approaches, often developed by wood manufacturers themselves in partnership with their suppliers, are reshaping the face of the wood industry.
 A Woodworking Network Leadership Forum on July 18 at the Las Vegas Convention Center will look at the development of new technology - including a new generation of plant operations management systems, custom production technology such as a CNC cabinet door sanding machine, as well as new lumber and panel processes, including digitally stained and veneered Baltic plywood, Cross Laminated Timber for high-rise wood buildings, and flame-finished wood (aka, Shou Sugi Ban).

-North American Plywood general manager Donald Kuser will detail joint-development with imaging technology firm Fuji of an adaptation of its Inca Onset high-speed digital inkjet press for staining plywood.
+North American Plywood general manager Donald Kuser will detail joint-development with imaging technology firm Fuji of an adaptation of the Inca Onset high-speed digital inkjet press for staining plywood.
+John Mills, CEO of Inca Digital Printers , Cambridge, U.K., will co-present.
 By development of high resolution images of finely figure wood species, the process creditably simulates veneering by printing on a 5x10-foot plywood sheet to generate high-def oak, anigre, walnut burl, or other veneer looks in 90 seconds.

 A presentation by Andy Hehl, head of Kebony USA, will cover its adaptation with Delta Millworks in Austin, Texas, of this centuries old technique that is trending lumber in interior.
 By metering the flame intensity and duration, hardwoods and softwoods are rendered in a variety of colors.
 They can also be brushed and oiled to created unique textures.